cosmos/sdk-tutorials/CONTRIBUTING.md

 5. You can now view the tutorial build on a local web browser.
 Isn't this fun?

-    Tip: On a mac, press the command key and click `http://localhost:8080/` for quick access.
+    Tip: On a mac, press the command key and click `http://localhost:8080/` for quick access to the local preview.
+If you are already using port 8080 on your local machine, the preview increments to the next available port 8081, and so on.